andeleya9/Blockchain-Analytics-Portfolio/README.md

 # Andrea Domingo - Blockchain Analytics Portfolio

 Hello!
-I’m Andrea Domingo, a Data Analyst with over 6 years of experience in Business Intelligence, SQL and data visualization.
+I’m Andrea, a Data Analyst with over 6 years of experience in Business Intelligence, SQL and data visualization.
 I’m passionate about blockchain technology and Web3, and I’m diving into these fields by exploring blockchain data analytics through hands-on projects.
 This portfolio showcases my work in data modeling, actionable insights and my growing expertise in decentralized technologies.

 📧 [LinkedIn](https://www.linkedin.com/in/adomingoleon/) | 📩 [Email](mailto:adomingoleon@gmail.com)